-Maximum spacing of structures for storm drainage conveyance lines running within an easement area shall be 350 feet for pipe grades greater than 0.3 percent and 200 feet for grades less than 0.3 percent.
+Maximum spacing of structures for storm drainage conveyance lines running within an easement area shall be 300 feet for pipe grades greater than 0.3 percent and 200 feet for grades less than 0.3 percent.
 Structures not acting as points of entry for stormwater shall have locking lids and have solid covers.

 Locking lids will be installed on all structures containing restrictor or flow devices.
-The locking lids shall be of a quality and design acceptable to the County.
+Locking lids shall use WSDOT Standard Plan B-30.70-01 with the lettering of "STORM" or other county pre-approved design.

-A metal frame and grate for catch basin and inlet, WSDOT Standard Plan B-2a or B-2b or pre-approved county standard grate that is deemed bicycle safe, shall be used for all structures collecting drainage from the paved roadway surface.
+A metal frame and grate for catch basin and inlet, WSDOT Standard Plan B-30.10 and B-30.30-01or pre-approved county standard grate that is deemed bicycle safe, shall be used for all structures collecting drainage from the paved roadway surface.

-When the road profile equals or exceeds 6 percent between structures, an asphalt berm shall be installed around the inlet of the structure or the catch basin may be recessed into the curb per this detail.
+When the road profile equals or exceeds 6 percent between structures, an asphalt berm shall be installed around the inlet of the structure or the catch basin may be recessed into the curb per Figure 3.1 and Figure 3.2.